-30+ Strengths and Weaknesses for Job Interviews (Examples)
+30+ Best Strengths and Weaknesses for Job Interviews (Examples)

 Knowing key strengths and weaknesses before going into a job interview can help prepare for this common interview question.
 It's a popular question, “What are your strengths and weaknesses?”
 Preparing both strengths and weaknesses can ensure that the hiring manager gets impressed with the answer.
 And feels compelled to ask further qualifying questions in the interview.